xperimental/nextcloud-exporter/README.md

 After starting the server will offer the metrics on the `/metrics` endpoint, which can be used as a target for prometheus.

+### Example Dashboard

+The repository contains an [example Grafana dashboard](contrib/grafana-dashboard.json) that can be imported into Grafana.
+The dashboard is also available as ID `20716` from the [Grafana Dashboard Exchange](https://grafana.com/grafana/dashboards/20716-nextcloud/).

 ### Configuration methods

 There are three methods of configuring the nextcloud-exporter (higher methods take precedence over lower ones):